 Tracks and other BART facilities (i.e., substations) along the new alignment energized (powered on) November 2, 2015.

 Power Train testing began with first train (non-service for testing only) on track starting December 9, 2015.

 "Dynamic" Train Testing, tesing of "non-service" BART trains on the new 5.4 miles of track extending south from BART Fremont Station to the new Warm Springs/South Fremont Station commenced on December 14, 2015.

-BART Warm Springs/South Fremont Station is expected to start passenger (revenue) service late summer 2016*. (*The start of passenger service is dependent on testing, and is subject to change.)
+The BART Warm Springs / South Fremont Station is on track and expected to start passenger (revenue) service Fall 2016*. (*The start of passenger service is dependent on testing, and is subject to change.)